 We have posted our Corporate Governance Guidelines, Code of Business Conduct and Ethics for Directors, Officers and Employees, Code of Ethics for Chief Executive and Senior Financial Officers, Audit Committee Charter and Compensation Committee Charter on our website under the "Corporate Governance" heading at www.harbingergroupinc.com.
 We intend to disclose any amendments to, and, if applicable, any waivers of, these governance documents on that section of our website.
-These governance documents are also available in print without charge to any stockholder of record that makes a written request to the Company, Inquiries must be directed to Harbinger Group Inc., Attn: Investor Relations, 450 Park Avenue, 30th floor, New York, New York 10022.
+These governance documents are also available in print without charge to any stockholder of record that makes a written request to the Company.
+Inquiries must be directed to our Investor Relations Department at Harbinger Group Inc., 450 Park Avenue, 30th floor, New York, New York 10022.

-INFORMATION ABOUT COMMITTEES OF THE BOARD OF DIRECTORS
+INFORMATION ABOUT COMMITTEES OF OUR BOARD

 The Audit Committee and the Compensation Committee are our Board's only standing committees.
 In addition, a special committee of our Board functioned in late 2009, throughout 2010, 2011 and 2012 and a Pricing Committee functioned in November 2010 and June 2011.
-For information regarding our Compensation Committee, see "Corporate Governance - Controlled Company," above, and "Item 11 - Executive Compensation," below.
+For additional information regarding our Compensation Committee, see "Corporate Governance - Controlled Company," above, and "Compensation Discussion and Analysis," below.